Missouri Officials Used Inaccurate Racial Data To Ensure Vaccination Equity

-But on Tuesday, the state health department acknowledged that it has used national data to estimate Missouri’s racial breakdown, rather than data based on Missouri’s population.
+But late last month, the state health department acknowledged that it has used national data to estimate Missouri’s racial breakdown, rather than data based on Missouri’s population.

 Missouri’s population includes a larger percentage of white residents and a smaller percentage of most nonwhite groups than the United States as a whole.

-But the health department also acknowledged that some problems with the data remain unresolved.
+State health officials also acknowledged that some problems with the data remain unresolved.

-“We are committed to constantly working to ascertain the populations who are choosing vaccination, especially as vaccine supply increases,” the health department's director, Dr. Randall Williams, said in the news release.
+“We are committed to constantly working to ascertain the populations who are choosing vaccination, especially as vaccine supply increases,” Dr. Randall Williams, state health director, said in the news release.
 “We greatly appreciate vaccinators’ diligence in providing us with this information.”

 Lack of data on ethnicity also remains an issue.
 Data on whether someone is Hispanic is provided for only a third of vaccine recipients.